 Ask your students to listen intently to statements you’re about to make.
 If it’s a nice statement, they say hurrah!
 If it’s not so nice, they say boo.

 - “Everyone gets an ice cream!” — “HURRAH!”

 - “Lunchtime is canceled.” — “BOO!”

-- Akin to Simon Says, this game requires students to listen carefully before completing a particular task, such as rubbing their bellies or patting their heads.
+- Similar to the popular classroom game Simon Says, this game requires students to listen carefully before completing a particular task, such as rubbing their bellies or patting their heads.